anotherzo/pycv/README.md

 All AI prompts are save in `pycv/*-prompt.txt`.
 Feel free to adapt those to your needs.
 The current version is in German; you might want to change that.

 ### Changing the layout of the PDF
 All things layout are done in the jinja2 templates in the templates folder.
-If you want to simply test different layout options, you can run `main.py` with the project name `test`; this will simply exchange the AI parts with some default strings to test if the LaTeX part works as expected.
+If you want to test different layout options, you can run `main.py` with the project name `test`; this will exchange the AI parts with some default strings to test if the LaTeX part works as expected.

 Entries in `data/headers` are transformed into header tags defined in `awesome-cv.cls`.
 The value for the key `phone` will be used as `\phone{value}` in the latex output.
 To add different/more/less header information, add the appropriate entries in `data/headers.yaml`.